Wisconsin case addresses right to counsel for confinement of pregnant women

 On behalf of a woman named Tamara Loertscher, National Advocates for Pregnant Women filed a federal lawsuit challenging the confinement law on a number of grounds, such as violations of the First and Fourth Amendments, and the complaint also alleges equal protection violations relating to numerous provisions of the law, including the right to counsel provisions.
 The lawsuit has been covered by Slate and RH Reality Check, while an earlier lawsuit involving a different Wisconsin plaintiff was discussed by the New York Times.

 On April 28, 2017, a federal district court in Wisconsin enjoined the Act on grounds it was unconstitutionally vague.
 After the state appealed to the Seventh Circuit, the NCCRC filed an amicus brief in support of the right to counsel.
-Urban Milwaukee has more on the appeal.
+Urban Milwaukee has more on the appeal, while Courthouse News covered the Oct 26 oral argument and the judges' interest in the right to counsel issue.

 Read more about the case in our comprehensive bibliography.